daveight/ankicode/test-cases-format.md

 ## Test Cases
 To store test-cases a CSV format is used.
-First N - 1 columns represent a function's arguments, last column represents a function's return value.
+First n - 1 columns represent a function's arguments, last column represents a function's return value.

 For example for the following function:
 ```javascript